uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * * *

 A download manifest can be generated using a Gen3 data common's "Exploration" tool.
 To use the "Exploration" tool, open the common's Windmill data portal and click on "Exploration" in the top navigation bar.
 After a cohort has been selected, clicking the "Download Manifest" button will create the manifest for the selected files.
-The gen3-client will download all the files in the provided manifest using the `gen3-client download-manifest` command.
+The gen3-client will download all the files in the provided manifest using the `gen3-client download-multiple` command.

 Example Usage:

 ```
-gen3-client download-manifest --profile=<profile_name> --manifest=<manifest_file> --download-path=<path_for_files>
+gen3-client download-multiple --profile=<profile_name> --manifest=<manifest_file> --download-path=<path_for_files>

-gen3-client download-manifest --profile=demo --manifest=manifest.json --download-path=downloads
+gen3-client download-multiple --profile=demo --manifest=manifest.json --download-path=downloads

 Finished downloads/63af95d3-98c3-4d6d-a6be-26398dbfc1d9 6723044 / 6723044 bytes (100%)
 Finished downloads/b30531f6-9caa-4356-a95f-5f4d6a012913 6721797 / 6721797 bytes (100%)